 - This post gives the views of its author, not the position of LSE Business Review or the London School of Economics.

-- Featured image credit: Don DeBold CC-BY-2.o
+- Featured image by Don DeBold CC-BY-2.o licence

 Ilka Gleibs is an Assistant Professor in Social and Organisational Psychology at Department of Social Psychology at the London School of Economics.
 Her main research focus is on understanding the consequences of multiple social identities, changes in (of) social identities and well-being and on a social identity perspective on leadership.